fjtapia/sort_parallel/README.md

 <h3>PRELIMINARY</h3>

-The **Boost Sort Parallel Library**, had been designed to be included in the Boost Sort Library, created by Steven Ross, which actually have the SpreadSort algorithms.
+The **Boost Sort Parallel Library**, is part of the Boost Sort Library, created by Steven Ross.

-This library is pending of the final approval to be included in the Boost Sort Libray, due this, can suffer some changes until the final version and definitive approval in the Boost Library.

 <h3>DESCRIPTION</h3>